 IIC.
 Betweenness Centrality:

-The betweenness centrality measure is the measure of how many times that a particular node occurs on the shortest path between two other nodes.
+Betweenness centrality measures how many times a particular node is situated on the shortest path between two other nodes.
 This centrality measure is similar to the closeness centrality because both of them involve the calculation of the shortest path between nodes.
-To calculate this value, take the sum of the shortest paths between nodes s and t that pass-through node v then divide the number of shortest paths between nodes s and t.
+To calculate this value for a given node v, count how many shortest paths between all pairs of nodes traverse v, and divide by the total number of shortest paths.
 (Brandes, "Maintaining the duality of closeness and betweenness centrality.").

 The betweenness centrality can be defined mathematically as follows.
-The closeness centrality for a vertex v, for a given graph G, where the graph can be defined as G≔(V, E) for |V| vertices and |E| edges is defined as CBv= s,t∈Vσ(s,t|v)σ(s,t) where σ(s,t|v) is the number of shortest paths between s and t given they contain vertex v and σ(s,t) is the number of shortest paths between s and t (Brandes, "Maintaining the duality of closeness and betweenness centrality.").
+The closeness centrality for a vertex v is defined as CBv= s,t∈Vσ(s,t|v)σ(s,t) where σ(s,t|v) is the number of shortest paths between s and t given they contain vertex v and σ(s,t) is the number of shortest paths between s and t (Brandes, "Maintaining the duality of closeness and betweenness centrality.").

-Based on the graph depicted in Figure 3, the vertex with the highest betweenness centrality value is vertex nine with a value of 0.2639.
-This value was found by summing the shortest path between two nodes that involve a node then divide it by all shortest paths between two nodes.
-The vertex with the lowest centrality rating is vertex two with a value of 0.0000.

 IID.
 Load Centrality: